-Several years ago, I was appointed to a state training committee and one of our tasks was that we were to meet with a lady who wanted to champion a mental health cause to law enforcement.
+Several years ago I was appointed to a state training committee and one of our tasks was to meet with a lady who wanted to champion a mental health cause to law enforcement.
 Her child had an extremely rare diagnosis.
-She had spent years with several doctors, clinics and countless evaluations to garner the exact diagnosis, yes it was that rare.
+She had spent years with several doctors, clinics and countless evaluations to garner the exact diagnosis—it was that rare.
 She was proposing that all first responders take a course in recognizing this malady and how to best respond to it.
-It would have been nearly a week long course.
+It would have been nearly a week-long course.
 Granted this was a problem, but only one out of hundreds of mental diagnoses that we face in the streets daily.
-As much as I wanted to help her, the probability of having a contact with a victim of this was lottery winning probabilities.
+As much as I wanted to help her, the probability of having contact with a victim of this nature was lottery winning probabilities.
 I felt sorry for her but then explored this some more.

 When mental health became ‘decriminalized’ years ago, the floodgates of institutions poured many into the mean streets.
 Most became victims of the system.
-All too often most became pharmaceutically institutionalized leaving them trapped to take their meds.
-How many times have you responded to a person that are off their medications or mixed with recreational drugs or alcohol?
+Some became pharmaceutically institutionalized, leaving them trapped with taking meds.
+How many times have you responded to a person who is off his or her medications or mixed those medications with recreational drugs or alcohol?
 Some of us got good at handling this and others did not.
 Most all of the state law enforcement training commissions have recommended and/or offered classes on mental health and its response.
-If you are seeking some help go to The National Alliance on Mental Illness (http://www.nami.org) for some information.
+If you are seeking some help The National Alliance on Mental Illness is a good place to go to for some information.

 The problem with this is availability and response times.
 The small agency covering a vast rural area may only have one officer or deputy working with a state trooper off the interstate as the closest back-up.
 A mental health patient in crisis may need assistance before a team can be assembled or respond from the county seat.
 Still what can we do?
 I firmly believe that all officers need to be updated on the law enforcement’s role in this call for service.
-If you add to this the epidemic of Post Traumatic Stress Disorder (PTSD) our military veterans, we are increasing our chances of having to respond to calls for help.
-Go to the US Department of Veterans Affairs (http://www.va.gov) for more information and another good information source is Active Hero’s (http://activeheroes.org) for helping PTSD victims.
+If you add to this the epidemic of Post Traumatic Stress Disorder (PTSD) our military veterans continue to experience, we are increasing our chances of having to respond to calls for help.
+Go to the US Department of Veterans Affairs for more information.
+Another good source for information is Active Heros for helping PTSD victims.